 The National Police Board directs and guides operational police activities.
 The National Police Board is responsible for ensuring equal access to police services and equal quality of services throughout the country.

 The local police departments and the national police units – the National Bureau of Investigation and the Police University College – operate under the National Police Board.
 The Board is responsible for the performance management of these units.
-In addition, the Finnish Security Intelligence is directly subordinate to the Ministry of the Interior.
+In addition, the Finnish Security and Intelligence Service is directly subordinate to the Ministry of the Interior.